Combodo/iTop/readme.txt

 #559 ldap user can login with blank password
 #439 Make sure that changes made by a plugin get recorded
 #565 Fixed security issues (XSS)
+#614 Fixed regression on multi column queries (could not display Null objects)
+#615 Fixed bug on multi column queries - wrong count resulting in strange effects in the display of results
+#602 Description not shown in portal
+#631 Impossible to assign a routine or emergency change.
+#584 Documentation of needed piviledges
+#625 CSV export of boolean attributes was broken (false => "")
+#624 Corrupted display of the log when updating from the portal.
+#589 Do not use ExchangeException here
+#627 Do not log the parameters in the call stack in case of exception to protect sensitive data.
+#619 Added the option -- single-transaction to the mysqldump command to avoid locking issues with non-existing definer accounts.
+#497 Allow bulk modification of "duration" fields.
+- Proper display of the modifications on the SynchroAttributes in the History of a SynchroDataSource
+- Better display of the history of Boolean atrtibutes (false is no longer displayed as an empty string)
+#628 Fix for "undefined property"
+#608 Install broken on PHP < 5.2.17
+#640 Portal: Resolved requests shown in both lists (opened and resolved)
+#628 Sort order and configurable tables
+#647 iTop says "ticket updated" but nothing has been changed
+#398 Import CSV: Unchanged attributes marked as "modified"
+#645 Incorrect URL for downloading attachments, that nobody really to noticed before since it is working fine on most of the web servers
+#560 typo for german translation of "Metric"
+#629 Nested object creation (button plus) does not work with PHP 5.4 + notification sent on object creation + PHP error level allows NOTICE
+#597 IE9: Black border around icons
+#441 /doc redirects to Apache documentation!
+Directory renamed into "/documentation"

 Other bug fixes not listed in Trac:
 Do not perform time consuming computations for building the menus if there are too many objects in a list (limit is configurable).